 - Hollyhocks are edible, but the taste of their flower is rather bland.
-Hollyhocks are added to stews and soups, buds are used in salads, while young leaves can be consumed either raw or cooked.
-Hollyhock petals are often used to garnish fishes.
+Hollyhocks are added to stews and soups, buds are used in salads, and young leaves can be either raw or cooked.
+Hollyhock petals are often used to garnish fish.

 - The leaves of the hollyhock are slightly hairy.

-- The tallest hollyhock in recent times was documented in the 2004 edition of the Guiness Book of Records.
-According to this source, a man from England grew in his garden a hollyhock which was 19 feet 7 inches (~6 meters) tall.
+- The tallest hollyhock in recent times was documented in the 2021 Guinness Book of Records.
+According to this source, it was grown by Meir Baruchi (Israel) in Nahariya, Israel,, which was 24 ft 2 in (7.4 m) tall.

-- Alcea rosea nigra, also known under the names Jet Black or Nigra hollyhock, was once planted by Thomas Jefferson at Monticello.
+- Alcea rosea nigra, also known as Jet Black or Nigra hollyhock, was once planted by Thomas Jefferson at Monticello.

-- The actual color of the black variety hollyhock flower (Alcea rosea nigra) is violet-brown.
+- The color of the black variety hollyhock flower (Alcea rosea nigra) is violet-brown.

 - The black hollyhock was first described in 1629.

-- In the 19th-century Germany, the black-flowered hollyhock was used to color wine.
+- In 19th-century Germany, the black-flowered hollyhock was used to color wine.

 - Hollyhocks were once used as a traditional medicine to prevent miscarriages.
 The potion was made by soaking hollyhock flowers in wine.

-- There are many confirmed health benefits of the hellyhock plant.
-Most notably, hellyhock improves blood circulation, prevents kidney disease, reduces high fever and can ease difficult labor pains.
+- There are many confirmed health benefits of the hollyhock plant.
+Most notably, hollyhock improves blood circulation, prevents kidney disease, reduces high fever, and can ease difficult labor pains.
 The root of the plant regulates digestion and increases the metabolism rate.

 - The flowers of Alcea rosea nigra have been used to produce a dye of many color hues, from pale lavender to dark purple.